TheDisorderedOrganization/MonteCarlo/docs/src/lib/api.md

 # API

-This is the documentation of the MonteCarlo module's functions, types and structures.
+This is the documentation of the Arianna module's functions, types and structures.

 ```@contents
 Pages = [
-    "montecarlo.md",
+    "Arianna.md",
     "simulation.md",
 ]
 Depth = 1